babaazz/jobzee/README.md

-# JobZee - Multi-Agent Job Application Platform
+# JobZee - JobZee Job Application Platform

-A sophisticated multi-agent system for intelligent job matching and candidate recruitment using AI-powered agents, vector databases, and real-time communication.
+A sophisticated jobzee system for intelligent job matching and candidate recruitment using AI-powered agents, vector databases, and real-time communication.

 ## 🚀 Overview